Updated - September 2024

 In the book Stumpkin, Stumpkin is the most handsome pumpkin on the block.
 He’s as orange as a traffic cone!
 Twice as round as a basketball!
 He has no bad side!
 He’s perfect choice for a Halloween jack-o-lantern.
 There’s just one problem—Stumpkin has a stump, not a stem.
 And no one seems to want a stemless jack-o-lantern for their window.
 In this activity, your students will put themselves into Stumpkin’s perspective by becoming Stumpkin and explaining his point-of-view.
 Why is Stumpkin feeling the way that he does?
 How does he feel throughout the story?
 What about the end?
 Here’s how it all works:

-2. Open Flip and click Media to upload the city building.
+Launch a blank video template in Adobe Express or Canva and then upload the city building.
 Stretch it across the screen to make it become a background.

-3. Next, click on either the Stickers or GIF’s to add jack-o-lanterns in the city building’s windows.
+Next, add jack-o-lanterns in the city building’s windows.

-4. After that, click Media and this time upload the Stumpkin POV sticker.
-Resize the image so that it goes well beyond the frame of the screen (make it really big, trust us!).
+After that, upload the Stumpkin sticker to the left.
+Resize the image so that it goes well beyond the frame of the screen (make it really big, trust us!
+It helps to zoom WAY out).

-6. Repeat as necessary!
-To add more or less jack-o-lanterns, just move the Stumpkin POV sticker off the view of the screen (but not all the way - otherwise you’ll have to reupload it).
+Duplicate the page and repeat as necessary!
+To add more or less jack-o-lanterns, just move the Stumpkin POV sticker off the view of the screen (but not all the way - otherwise you’ll have to add it again).

 Crankenstein: InterACTIVE Read Aloud with Novel Effect